JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 * Create a Queue class that has a front property.
 It creates an empty Queue when instantiated.
   * This object should be aware of a default empty value assigned to `front` when the queue is created.

+### PseudoQueue

+* Create a new PseudoQueue class
+  * Doesn't use existing Queue class
+  * Implements standard queue interface with 2 internal Stack instances.

 ## Approach & Efficiency